Network-2-Web and HTTP

 - TCP connection closed

-- past history (state) must be maintained
+- aside : protocols that maintain "state" are complex!- past history (state) must be maintained

 - if server/client crashes, their views of “state” may be inconsistent, must be reconciled